AsaiKen/dom-based-xss-finder/README.md

 # DOM based XSS finder

 "DOM based XSS finder" is a Chrome extension that finds DOM based XSS vulnerabilities.
+Install it from the [Chrome Webstore](https://chrome.google.com/webstore/detail/dom-based-xss-finder/ngmdldjheklkdchgkgnjoaabgejcnnoi).

 Finding DOM based XSS can be bothersome.
 This extension can be helpful.
 This extension has the following features:

 - Notify if a user-input such as "location.href" leads to a dangerous JavaScript function such as "eval".
 - Fuzzing for user-inputs such as query, hash and referrer.